 However, unlike in other countries like France, this amount does not have to be paid directly to the Régie and can be blocked in a bank account.
 This is called a "rental deposit".

 The agency will request proof of your deposit before the keys are handed over and the inventory of fixtures is drawn up.
 You will not be able to use this money during the entire rental period.
 The deposit will only be released when you move out with permission of the agency.
 You must open a bank account before finding accommodation.

 What can you do if you do not want to open a blocked account?

 You also have the option of using a bond service that will finance your rental deposit in exchange for an annual fee.

-Household contents insurance (which is the equivalent to civil liability and home insurance in France) is also mandatory when you rent in Switzerland.
-All providers offer this type of insurance.
-If you are still residing abroad during your property search, you may be able to purchase this policy remotely (depending on the companies).
+Household contents insurance (which is equivalent to civil liability and home insurance in France) is also mandatory when you rent in Switzerland.
+All insurance providers offer this type of policy.
+If you are still residing abroad during your property search, you may be able to purchase this policy remotely (depending on the company).